Skip to contents

 The primary argument selects which registered objective is optimized directly.
 The remaining aliases are treated as constrained objectives.

-In this case, the epsilon grid is not built immediately.
-Instead, it is constructed later during solve using extreme-point or payoff-table information.
+When runs = run_grid(n = ...) is used, the epsilon grid is not built immediately.
+Instead, it is constructed later during solve using extreme-point or payoff information.

-In the current implementation, automatic mode supports exactly two objectives only:
+In the current implementation, automatic epsilon-grid generation supports exactly two objectives:

 • one primary objective,